 Dinorwic Quarry is a 700 acre site so there is plenty of space to wander through at any time of the year.

 Some of the paths are a little steep but other than that it is relatively easy to walk around.

 A trip to the National Slate Museum located nearby is worth a visit to get the history of the quarry.

 It is recommended as a great place for unusual scenic photographs at any time of the year.

 The scale of the quarry is awesome and you need to give yourself time to explore.

 What To Pack

 Dinorwic Quarry History

-Dinorwic Quarry was a site bustling with activities and thousands of workers, and was once the second largest quarry in the world.
+Dinorwic Quarry was once a site bustling with activity and thousands of workers, and then the second largest quarry in the world.

 It would be fair to say that the slate quarried at Dinorwic in the 1800’s helped to roof the world.